Serving Upstate NY—VT—MA • For selections & prices, CALL or EMAIL US

 American beech is thirty percent harder than teak, almost identical to red oak in hardness (under one percent), four percent softer than white oak, ten percent softer than hard maple, thirty-two percent softer than jarrah, and just over fifty-nine percent as hard as santos mahogany’s ranking of 2200.

-Although beechwood is difficult to work with hand tools, it does have good machining qualities.
+Although beechwood is difficult to work with using hand tools, it does have good machining qualities.
 It sands satisfactorily, and holds nails well; however, it does have a tendency to split.

 Beech was once neglected as a resource because of the tendency of the wood to crack during air drying.
 Kiln drying is much more successful with this species, and so it has become more valuable.
 The wood is commonly used for domestic and commercial flooring, furniture, decorative veneers, and musical instruments.